Codimension one foliations with Bott-Morse singularities II: Distinguished neighborhoods of saddles

 The existence of distinguished neighbourhoods for closed Bott-Morse foliations is granted by the local product structure at each component of the singular set, the triviality of the holonomy, and the compactness of the singular set.

-\begin{Proposition} Let $N_0$ be saddle-type component of the singular set of a transversally oriented, codimension 1 closed foliation $\fa$ on the closed, oriented, smooth manifold $M$.
+\begin{Proposition} Let $\fa$ be a closed Bott-Morse foliation on a closed manifold $M$ and let $N_0$ be saddle-type component of the singular set.
 Let $W(N_0)$ be a distinguished neighborhood of $N_0$.
 Then for each leaf $L$ of $\fa$ that meets $W(N_0)$, one has that the intersection $L \cap W(N_0)$ is a fiber bundle over $N_0$ with fiber $L \cap \Sigma$, the trace of $L$ in a transversal $\Sigma$. \end{Proposition}

 The proof is obvious.